Giefek/SAC-Shield-AntiCheat/README.md

 ```
 ## 📄 Documentation For Developers
 **Architecture and mode of operation**
-- The system operates entirely on the client-side at the User Mode level.
-It does not require injecting DLL files into the game process or installing Kernel-mode drivers on the player's computer.
+- The system operates entirely on the client-side at the user mode level.
+It does not require injecting DLL files into the game process or installing kernel-mode drivers on the player's computer.

 **Implementation Guide**
-- 1. Select the version of Anti-Cheat you want to use and install it (We always prefer the latest one)
+- I. Select the version of anti-cheat you want to use and install it (We always prefer the latest one)
-- 2. Run the installed version of the anti-cheat and configure it according to your needs.
+- II.
+Run the installed version of the anti-cheat and configure it according to your needs.

 **Supported operating systems and game engines**
 - Windows 10 and Windows 11.
 It operates independently of the game engine used.